jnalanko/VOMM/README.md

 External resources used
 ---------

+This repository includes:

-This repository includes code from [lz-rlbwt][PREZZA] by Nicola Prezza for the run-length-encoded BWT.
+* portions of code from [lz-rlbwt][PREZZA] by Nicola Prezza, for the run-length-encoded BWT;

+* the [BD_BWT_index](https://github.com/jnalanko/BD_BWT_index) by Jarno Alanko, for the bidirectional BWT index used during construction.